wsaada19/versus/src/verse/basics/README.md

 ## Variables

 Variables are an essential part of programming.
 A variable allows the programmer to store data of certain types to use, or change, later in the program.
 Variables in Verse are immutable by default.
-The naming convention for variables differ from language to language, but in Verse, they start with an upppercase letter using the camel case naming convention.
+The naming convention for variables differ from language to language, but in Verse, they start with an uppercase letter using the camel case naming convention.

 ```ruby
 NumberOfItems : int = 15